RightsandWrongsgit/ARMTEC/book/hosting.md

+# Hosting
-# Hosting: Let Others See Your Website
+# Others See Your Website

 Most people tend to want to build their website on their own computer.
 You can work on it without an internet connection and local tends to be faster than passing files back and forth.
 If you haven't messed around with any website building before, you might want to try doing what is called a 'static site' just to get use to basic principles.
 For example, did you know that the foundation  of any site is to have a file called 'index.something'.
 That something might be 'html', or 'php' or 'md', among others.
 One of the easiest and least expensive way to get a feel for all this is to just build a static website right here on GitHub; in fact, you are reading this on such a site right now!